Eran Zahavi: Guangzhou R&F

 On 29 June 2016, Zahavi joined Guangzhou R&F of the Chinese Super League, making him the second Israeli footballer in China after Liron Zarko.
 The transfer deal paid Zahavi a reported $12.5 million over two-and-a-half years.

 On 2 July, Zahavi made his debut coming on from the bench at the 60th minute playing against Shijiazhuang Ever Bright with the score a 1–1 draw.
 15 minutes later he scored his first goal, and later on he added an assist to lead his team to a 4–2 victory.

 On 13 July, Zahavi scored a hat-trick in 19 minutes in the Chinese FA Cup match against Hebei China Fortune, coming on from the bench in the second half and helping R&F to a 3–0 win.
 On 18 October, during a league match against Hangzhou Greentown, Zahavi netted his second hat-trick in an R&F jersey, propelling them to a 5–2 victory.
 He found the net in the 33rd, 55th, and 67th minutes of the match.
 Those goals gave him 16 goals in as many games for R&F, across all competitions.
 These scoring exploits quickly earned him the nickname "the King of Yuexiushan".

 Zahavi finished his first half season for Guangzhou R&F with six goals in four Chinese FA Cup games, and 11 league goals in 15 appearances.
-In December 2016, according to media reports, Chinese club Shandong Luneng Taishan F.C. offered $20 million for Zahavi, the highest transfer fee ever offered for an Israeli footballer.
+In December 2016, according to media reports, Chinese club Shandong Luneng Taishan F.C. offered US$20 million for Zahavi, the highest transfer fee ever offered for an Israeli footballer.
 On 24 January 2017, Zahavi signed a renewed contract with Guangzhou R&F until the end of the 2020 season, for an estimated $7 million per season.
 On 23 July, in the league match against Yanbian Funde, he scored four goals for Guangzhou in a 6–2 victory.
 Zahavi finished the 2017 season with 27 league goals (one short of the league record) to win the CSL Golden Boot Award.
 He was also named the Most Valuable Player in the Chinese Super League, and selected in the CSL team of the year.

 After Shanghai Greenland Shenhua failed to sign Zahavi in September 2017 for a transfer fee of $25 million, Zahavi renewed his contract with Guangzhou R&F in February 2018 for an estimated $10 million per season on a three-year contract.
 On 2 March, during round 1 of the 2018 CSL season, Zahavi scored a hat-trick and assisted one goal in the 5–4 away win against reigning champions Guangzhou Evergrande Taobao.

 In November 2019, Zahavi broke the CSL single-season scoring record after scoring his 29th goal of the season, surpassing the previous record set by Elkeson in 2014.